 And…of course…their absolute #1 favorite is a job they voiced TOGETHER this past year called “Let Vader Handle It” for STAR WARS LEGOS!
-What kid, (or adult,) wouldn’t thing that was the coolest?!
+What kid, (or adult,) wouldn’t think that was the coolest?!
 They are avid Star Wars fans and have a ton of LEGOS including the Death Star and The Millennium Falcon that they bought all by themselves with some of their VO wages.

 What type of work do the boys find themselves doing most frequently?

 The boys have voiced many different genres.
-Everything from Animation and Video Games, to Corporate Narration, Commercials and Singing.
+Everything from Animation and Video Games, to Corporate Narration, Commercials, and Singing.
 I would say they book broadcast spots and web videos the most frequently.

-Where do you see their careers going from here.
+Where do you see their careers going from here?

 I see very bright futures for both Everett and Ashton.
 Yes, I AM their Mom and I’m pretty sure any parent would say that about their kids, but I see them taking this seriously, while also making sure to have fun with it.
-I think that is the perfect balance.
+I think that is a perfect balance.
 They both strive to do great work and always give respect to the creative director and client, but still reveal their personality in the directed session.
 They had some amazing news just this past month!
 Along with myself, they were just welcomed to Pandora’s talent roster!
 I know they will do excellent work for them and am very proud.

 I can see Everett voicing movie trailers and documentaries as he gets older.
-His voice has always had a really great texture that blends with anything, but stands out at the same time.
+His voice has always had a really great texture that blends with anything but stands out at the same time.
 He has a natural lower register that would work quite nicely in those genres.